foscraft/musixmatch_lyrics_cli_app/README.md

         pip3 install -r requirements.txt

-3. Create a file api_key.py and pass you  API key inside of the file as below:
+3. Create a file api_key.py and pass your  API key inside of the file as below:

         api_key = "&apikey=YOUR_API_KEY"

-4. Run lyrics_finder.py
+4. Run

-5. Lastly run the check_database_data.py to view the lyrics table as a Dataframe.
+        python lyrics_finder.py

+You will be prompted with a  menu of options to choose how you would like to proceed.

 ### How  the CLI app  will look like